Between stimulus and response there is a space.

 I was one of those who always said I couldn’t meditate.
 I didn’t like to sit still.
 Always wanted to be doing something.
 I practiced yoga, and believed the bits of meditation incorporated in class should check that box.

-This “space”—this tiny, fraction of a second between a trigger from our environment, and our reaction to it—might be the only place our “free will” actually exists.
+But then I came across this quote, and realized that this “space” —this tiny, fraction of a second between a trigger from our environment, and our reaction to it—might be the only place our free will actually exists.
 The only chance we have at overriding our automatic wiring.

 Meditation is a practice that can widen that tiny space.